Key Takeaways

 Cockroach Hiding Spots in Bathrooms

-Bathrooms are a heaven for cockroaches due to the constant moisture and humidity.
-The presence of water and damp conditions provides them with a perfect environment to thrive.
+- Bathrooms are a haven for cockroaches due to the constant moisture and humidity.
+The presence of water and damp conditions gives them a perfect environment to thrive.

 Damp spaces under sink cabinets: Ideal for cockroaches due to moisture and darkness.